quantumomics/Beauty/README.md

 1. Beauty is a jewellery itself.

-2. Beauty is an imposed feature of any object and it is exposed becomes a jewellery.
+2. Beauty is an imposed feature of any object and when it is exposed becomes a jewellery.

+3. Beauty is an emotional guidance driven by mental health.

+4. Beauty is a factory of genuine and honest expressions.

+5. Beauty exposed to expression, becomes beautiful.

 ¶ 😘 Proof(s):